THE STORY OF AN OLIVE

 We are all used to pouring oil onto our Greek salads but we don't generally give much thought to how it got there so I thought that this would be a good place to tell you about it.
-2009 was a good year for olives, although the quantity of oil per kilo of olives is quite low.
-Our oil though, was quite exceptional; very, very green and not at all bitter.
+Crops vary enormously from year to year and the ratio of olives to oil but it is always a rewarding job whatever the final results!

 These are trees which are well laden with olives.
 There are lots of different kinds but ours are mostly 'kalamo'which are the small olives used for oil.

 Picking involves spreading nets or plastic woven sheeting under the tree and then combing the fruit bearing branches with big plastic combs in the first instance.
 There are now also motorized equivalents to the combs which are quite gentle on the trees.The higher branches tend to the get beaten with a stick so the olives fall onto the sheet.This actually causes damage to the trees so as little as possible is done like this.
 You can then get the chain saw out and prune at the same time which means the olives on the cut branches are dead easy to pick.
 Just beat them up and the olives fall off!!

 The job of cleaning then starts.
 Ideally you need to get as many twigs and leaves out as possible.
 Again, there are now machines that help to do this but we don't have them.
 When our recently planted olive trees are bearing fruit we may well have to invest.

 They are cleaned at the olive press but is is so satisfying to see them go through without rubbish in them.

 Pruning and cleaning carries on among the most important part of the day which is the coffee break!
 Picking olives is hard, but rewarding work, but it is even more about people getting together to do it.